 why london is the best city to be a female designer in 2016

-London has the highest number of female designers in fashion, with women leading the charge at some of the most successful and forward-thinking labels and fashion houses in the world.
-We teamed with Sarah Mower, MBE, ambassador for emerging talent at...
+London has the highest number of female designers in fashion, with women leading the charge at some of the most successful and forward-thinking fashion houses in the world.
+We teamed with Sarah Mower, MBE, ambassador for emerging talent at the British...

 Let's call it the year of women in power.
 You know how it is: you can wait a whole lifetime — if you were born in 1990 or later — and never see a woman leading your country, and then, boom overnight it happens.
 Suddenly, there's British Prime Minister Theresa May shaking hands with Scottish First Minister Nicola Sturgeon, opening negotiations with German Chancellor Angela Merkel and — come November, please god — planning to talk Turkey with American President Hillary Clinton, and I don't mean swapping Thanksgiving recipes.
 It may seem a stretch to compare this apparently sudden takeover of women leaders with something which is happening in the British fashion industry, but there is a strong parallel.
 A simple head-count tells the story.